ManicodeSecurity/Defending-DevOps/006-Pod-Security-Policy/README.md

 RBAC is used to create a Role or ClusterRole that grants the desired service accounts access to PodSecurityPolicies.
 A ClusterRole grants cluster-wide permissions, and a Role grants permissions within a namespace that you define.

-For simplicity, we will create a ClusterRole and ClusterRolebinding that applies to all authenticated users in a default namespace.
+For simplicity, we will create a ClusterRole and ClusterRolebinding that applies to all authenticated users in the `lab006` namespace.

 ```
 # in the manifests/role directory run